catfact/mlp/mlp/diary/diary.md

 thinking about loopers again. i'd like to try one with a "multiply" feature. this is an exercise, so  approach it minimally, focusing on supporting only the feature under investigation. (at first.)

-the "multiply" operation on a loop is perhaps most familiar / defining as appears in the oberheim/gibson "echoplex digital pro." various flavors of the feature have appeared in loop pedals, but rarely with much flexibility. so this looper will focus managing multiple loop layers with various heuristics for synchronization and layer management.
+the "multiply" operation on a loop is perhaps most familiar / defining as appears in the oberheim/gibson "echoplex digital pro." various flavors of the feature have appeared in loop pedals, but rarely with much flexibility. so this looper will focus onmanaging multiple loop layers with various heuristics for synchronization and layer management.

 began conceptualizing this in supercollider, added `mlp.scd` with stubs. but now i'm not sure SC seems right: things like data transfer between .ar/.kr/logic parts of code, are clunky and imprecise. leaning towards either a graph-based prototype, or straight to c++.